Can you get rich investing in art, cars or toys?

 Want to take a less exciting, but more reliable approach?
 You can always consider superannuation.
 Sharemarkets have rebounded strongly over the past 12 months, delivering solid investment returns to members.

-Our Balanced Growth option has delivered over 15% for the past 12 months (to 31 May 2021), while our Overseas Shares options has delivered almost 30%.
+Our Balanced Growth option has delivered over 16% for the past 12 months (to 30 June 2021), while our Overseas Shares options has delivered over 32%.
 So there’s something to think about.

 Check your investment returns